gsalaman/pi_i2c_touch/README.md

 That should list out the addresses that i2c device uses.

-bus 1 uses pins 3 and 5 for SDA and SCL
+bus 1 uses pins 3 and 5 for SDA and SCL.

+Can also use i2cget and i2cset...but man those to see usage.